vrivier/document-classification/README.md

 # sklearn-tfidf-sort-words

 Tf-idf is a renowned NLP technique for vectorizing documents.
-I then decided to investigate it a bit deeper to see how it works and what it can and cannot do (what kind of tasks you should use it for).
+I decided to investigate it a bit deeper to see how it works and what it can and cannot do (what kind of tasks it should be used for).
 &nbsp;
 In this notebook, I do mainly two things :
 1 - compare a bag-of-word vectorization vs a tf-idf vectorization on a text classification task with the 20newsgroups dataset